Submitting Specimens for Legionella Testing

 Resources

-Laboratories are able to test their proficiency at isolating Legionella from simulated environmental samples.
+Laboratories can test their proficiency at isolating Legionella from simulated environmental samples.
 This program issues documentation to those who pass the proficiency test.

 This reference center accepts testing requests from governmental public health or environmental laboratories.
 It performs Legionella testing on clinical specimens and isolates, as well as environmental isolates and outbreak samples.